prepare.blog

 • Hand sanitation supplies — hand sanitizer, soap, and water for handwashing — prevent the illness outbreaks that cause more post-disaster suffering than the disaster itself.

-Mental health and morale.
+Mental Health and Morale

 After 72 hours, survival shifts from physical to psychological.
 Boredom, anxiety, and conflict escalate — especially with kids.